 Ramen Eggs are soy sauce marinated soft boiled eggs.
 In Japan, it is also known as Ajitsuke Tamago (味付け玉子) or Nitamago (煮玉子).
 Ramen eggs are quite similar to Chinese tea leaf eggs.
-The different is that Chinese tea leaf eggs are marinated with Chinese tea and Chinese herbs.
+The different is that Chinese tea leaf eggs are marinate with Chinese tea and Chinese herbs.
 Of course their tastes are different too.
 Ramen eggs are very easy to make.
 You need just four ingredients, eggs, soy sauce, mirin and water.
-As the name suggests, Ramen eggs are commonly eaten as a topping in ramen.
+As the name suggests, Ramen eggs are commonly serve as a topping in ramen.
 However, it can be enjoyed as a side dish or a snack.
 I found this recipe at Just One Cookbook.
 Just One Cookbook is a Japanese food blog by Nami.
 There are many easy Japanese recipes in the blog.
 If you love Japanese foods, this is a very good blog site to visit.
 Enjoy!

 Ramen Eggs Recipe